misterikkit/catfood/README.md

 # Production

 Both device and backend use pm2 to manage the app.
 They also use nvm to install node/npm.
+Note that `catfood/` symlink must be part of the path passed to pm2 or else it will resolve the symlink only once.

 ```
 # backend
-pm2 start index.js --name catfood-backend --log $HOME/catfood.log
+pm2 start catfood/run.sh --name catfood-backend --log $HOME/catfood.log

 # device
-pm2 start run.sh --name catfood-device --log $HOME/catfood.log
+pm2 start catfood/run.sh --name catfood-device --log $HOME/catfood.log
 ```

 A free GCE f1-micro with static IPv4 address.
 This allows full flexibility on allowing websockets and managing SSL.